Shola Shoretire: Manchester United

 Shoretire quickly rose through the youth ranks of the Red Devils, frequently playing a year up his own age.
 In December 2018, he became the youngest ever player to appear in the UEFA Youth League at the age of 14 years and 314 days.
 In 2020, after impressing with the under-18s, Neil Wood, coach of the under-23s, handed him his under-23s debut when he was just 16.
 He scored a hat-trick in a 6–4 win for the under-23s against Blackburn Rovers in February 2021.

 Shoretire signed his first professional contract with Manchester United on 8 February 2021, a week after turning 17.
 On 21 February 2021, he made his first-team debut for United as an 88th-minute substitute for Marcus Rashford in a 3–1 home league win over Newcastle United.
 Four days later, he became United's youngest player to make an appearance in a European competition, coming on as a substitute for Mason Greenwood in a 0–0 home draw against Real Sociedad in the UEFA Europa League at the age of 17 years and 23 days, beating the record set by Norman Whiteside 38 years earlier by 108 days.
 For his performances with the youth teams, Shoretire was named the Jimmy Murphy Young Player of the Year for 2020–21.

 Loan to Bolton

 On 19 January 2023, Shoretire officially joined EFL League One club Bolton Wanderers on loan until the end of the season.
-He was cup-tied as Bolton went on to win the 2022–23 EFL Trophy.
+He was cup-tied as Bolton went on to win the 2022–23 EFL Trophy (having played against Bolton for Man United U21 earlier in the season).
 On 8 May 2023, he scored his first league goal in senior football, scoring the first goal in a 3-2 win over Bristol Rovers.

 On 5 June 2024, United confirmed they were in talks with Shoretire about a new contract.